rapidalarm/rapidalarm/code/data/README.md

     10.51,9.18,20.57,10.879999999999999,14.084507042253522
     ...

-### Ventmap Data
+### ventMAP Data

-A lot of ventilator waveform data can be found in the [ventMAP project repo](https://github.com/hahnicity/ventMAP/tree/master/ventmap/tests/samples), albeit a bit disorganized.
+A lot of human-trial ventilator waveform data can be found in the [ventMAP project repo](https://github.com/hahnicity/ventMAP/tree/master/ventmap/tests/samples), albeit a bit disorganized.
+This includes waveforms from a few modes of ventilation.

 These recordings were made using the PB-840 ventilator at 50Hz.
 You can use the `ventmap2csv.py` tool to convert these `.csv_test` files into the csv format used by the rapidalarm Python library.